 - Better leaders.
 Those who mentor others experience many of the same benefits their mentees do.
 In a study of the career outcomes of mentors and non-mentors, the findings indicated that mentors were more satisfied with their jobs and committed to the organization.

-Despite the many benefits of having a mentor, a study by Olivet Nazarene University found that only 37% of people had mentors.
+Despite the many benefits of having a mentor, only 39% of respondents in one study said that nearly half the mentors they interact with don't leave an impact.
 It can be challenging to find a potential mentor and awkward to try and start that relationship.
 It’s common for people to think that mentorship should happen ‘organically’ but that can easily lead to people waiting for someone to just show up in their life, ready to mentor them.
 Instead, organizations can play a pivotal role in their employee's learning and development by offering mentorship programs.
 In this way, they can opt-in to find a mentor.

 Guidelines for starting a workplace mentoring program